 |Biological Science||16 MCQs|

 For Paper II Social Studies portion the syllabus will cover the sectors namely, History, Geography, Civics, and Economics.

 |Geography & Economics||30 MCQs|

-For Paper II the syllabi for TSTET 2018 of Mathematics & Sciences, Social Studies are based on topics of Classes VI to VIII (old syllabus) with difficulty standard of questions upto Secondary Level.
+For Paper II the syllabi for TSTET 2018 of Mathematics & Sciences, Social Studies have based on topics of Classes VI to VIII (old syllabus) with difficulty standard of questions up to Secondary Level.